 Theme Architecture

-If your app’s primary color scale is emerald, themes can be implemented by replacing the entire --color-emerald-* variable set:
+If your app’s primary color scale is emerald, themes can be implemented by replacing the entire --color-emerald-* variable set within attribute-scoped selectors:

 /* tokens.css — leave default emerald variables untouched, just append theme blocks */